 - No Serious Injury: The injuries inflicted are minor and do not lead to long-term or significant medical treatment.

-- Negligent Use of a Weapon: Cases where injury is caused due to the negligent use of a weapon without the intent to harm.
+- Negligent Use of a Weapon: Cases where injury results from the negligent use of a weapon without intent to harm.

 Potential Penalties for Misdemeanor Assault:

-Felony assault is considered a more serious offense, often involving significant bodily harm, the use of a deadly weapon, or actions that demonstrate extreme recklessness.
-In Colorado, felony assault is typically categorized as first or second-degree assault under C.R.S. § 18-3-202 and C.R.S. § 18-3-203, respectively.
+Felony assault is a more serious offense, often involving significant bodily harm, the use of a deadly weapon, or extreme recklessness.
+In Colorado, felony assault falls under first or second-degree assault under C.R.S. § 18-3-202 and C.R.S. § 18-3-203, respectively.
+The felony vs misdemeanor distinction here is stark — felony assault carries consequences that follow you for life.

 Key Elements of Felony Assault: